 The death benefits provided through the Death and Disability Plan are designed to help ease the financial burden to your eligible survivors and designated beneficiaries at the time of your death.

-If you participated in the Death and Disability Plan when you were an active or disabled member, your eligible survivors may receive certain benefits: Salary Continuation, Living Needs, and Children’s Education.
+If you participated in the Death and Disability Plan when you were an active or disabled member, your eligible survivors may receive salary continuation and lump-sum death benefits.

 As a retiree, you may have many housing options available, including Presbyterian homes providing varying levels of assistance and care.
 In addition, if an urgent need arises and you meet the eligibility requirements, you may apply for housing supplements from the Assistance Program.

-If you decide to return to work in a PC(USA) church or employing organization after you’ve started your pension, your benefits may be affected.
+If you decide to return to work in a PC(USA) church or affiliated employer after you’ve started your pension, your benefits may be affected.
 It’s important to understand that working after retiring may have an effect on your pension and other benefits.

 The Board of Pensions, its service providers, and dozens of other organizations offer services and information that can help you during retirement.